 There are full-time counsellors on both campuses, whose responsibilities include teaching personal education classes in middle school, offering one-to-one counselling to students, and running workshops for parents (a recent one being on digital citizenship).

-Hugely important for such a large campus such as Dover, there are two medical clinics, one for the primary school and a 24-hour main one for the rest of the school and boarders.
+Hugely important for such a large campus like Dover, there are two medical clinics, one for the primary school and a 24-hour main one for the rest of the school and boarders.
 There is one medical at the centre of the East campus.

 Admission and fees